ArgoRobots/Sales-Tracker/README.md

 4. **Add products**: Once categories are set, you can create products within those categories.
 5. **Add sales and purchases**: After setting up accountants, companies, categories, and products, you can start adding sales and purchases into the system.

-## Publishing Argo Sales Tracker to a .msi file
+## Publishing Argo Sales Tracker to a .exe file

-... work in progress
+The `.exe` installer for Argo Sales Tracker is built using [Advanced Installer Professional Edition](https://www.advancedinstaller.com/) to ensure a smooth and professional installation experience.
+Feel free to contact me directly to request the Advanced Installer project files.
+Note that the proffesional edition is a paid product.